In an interpretation letter dated September 6, 2019

 For more information about who needs a hearing protection program, see Question of the Week: Hearing Conservation.

 for violations of workplace safety standards.

-New OSHA Safety Courses
+OSHA Safety Training

 Check out Lion.com/OSHA to find safety training to inform and protect your workforce.
+From 10-hour training

 for general industry workers to HazCom

 , and more, Lion offers courses that are informative and easy-to-use.